stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (yzhu12-stat6250): In Where statement, Character values must be enclosed in quotation marks and must be in the same case as in the data set, is that true?
 - Question (kveng−stat6250): Are the text data always in string format which is why we have to use quote?
 -*Question* (lwang30-stat6250) : What are the functions of parentheses and quotation mark in the *where* option ?
+- Question (rluo-stat6250): Can WHERE statement control which variables would be printed?

 [Course Textbook Chapter 4, Problem 4]